 To protect students’ good health and financial stability, students are required to carry adequate health insurance coverage.

 The $350 housing deposit for residence hall students serves as both a reservation fee and a contractual guarantee.
 A refund of this deposit is available if the applicant cancels their request prior to the published deadline for each semester.
 For specific information about the refund policy, refer to the “Housing Deposit & Refund Information” outlined in the Housing Guide or on the Housing & Dining Services website.

 A $350 application deposit is required for students applying for university apartments.
 This deposit will convert to a damage/cleaning deposit at the time of assignment.
 The deposit will be refunded any time prior to confirming an apartment assignment, upon request.
-The refund procedure for current apartment residents is outlined in the Apartment Life lease.
+The refund procedure for current apartment residents is outlined in the University Apartment lease.
 For further information, refer to the Housing Guide or the Housing & Dining Services website.